 All holdings of Units will be in registered form and certificates will not be issued.
 Evidence of title of Units will be the entry on the register of Unitholders in respect of each sub-fund.
 Unitholders should therefore be aware of the importance of ensuring that the Registrar is informed of any change to the registered details.
-Fractions of Units may be issued rounded down to the nearest 2 decimal places.
-Subscription monies corresponding to such rounding will be retained by the relevant subfund.
+Fractions of Units may be issued calculated to 2 decimal places.
+Subscription monies representing smaller fractions of a Unit will be retained by the relevant sub-fund.
 A maximum of 4 persons may be registered as joint Unitholders.